 “Learning about things that can go wrong, blowing budgets, the builder-owner relationship, dealing with difficulties … it’s given me invaluable experience when it comes to walking clients through the process, finding the right buyer for a property that needs renovations, or being able to convey the value behind even just a DA approval.”

 His first-hand knowledge also gives him an appreciation of the effort that has gone into a renovation and why a turnkey property is justified in selling for a premium price.

 Do your sums

-To avoid overcapitalising, having an appraisal done by a bank or trusted real estate agent first.
+To avoid overcapitalising, having an appraisal done by a trusted real estate agent first.
 It’s then easier to work out the maximum you should spend.
 “A good agent will also be able to advise whether your renovation plans are likely to add value to your house at sale time and how much,” Rogan says.
 “Spending $300,000 on a renovation may make a big difference to how your home looks and feels, but if it only adds $100,000 to your property’s value, it might be time to scale back your plans.”

 Your agent can also tell you how much similar renovated and unrenovated properties in your area have been selling for.
 “Comparing apples with apples is the best way to make calculated decisions on your own home renovation plans,” Rogan says.

 Bridges agrees.
 “You need to look at what else has sold in an area to know what people are prepared to pay and it comes down to building a home that’s right for that area.”